What Really Converts? The Data Behind Landing Page Success [Infographic]

 For example, one very interesting statistic shared was around word count in relation to conversion rate.

-Represented in the graph, you can see there is a common trend across multiple industries that conversion rate will be lower on landing pages with higher word counts.
-This is something marketers should definitely be aware of!
+Represented in the graph, you can see there is a common trend across multiple industries that

 Another key statistic in this article was regarding page speed.
 Thanks to the study, we have even more proof that when your landing page has faster load times, you are more likely to have higher conversion rates.